izzyaxel/HarfbuzzTest/README.md

 * Build the project

 ## Other OS Setup
+#### Untested, some includes may need to be added in the project files

 * Install the necessary packages: `harfbuzz freetype fontconfig`
 * Clone this repository
 * Set up your toolchain